Leon Biliński

-Biliński strongly supported women's intellectual and economic emancipation and their free access to higher education.
+Biliński was one of the first governors to strongly support women's intellectual and economic emancipation and their free access to higher education.
 In 1876 he became a member of the Polish Academy of Learning.
 His academic and feminist efforts later bore fruit — in 1897, the first female students graduated from Lwów University.
 He was awarded the Knight’s Cross of the Order of Polonia Restituta in 1923.